 casino nights.
-Registration or licensing is required for certain activities such as conducting a capital campaign or running a bingo game or a casino night.
-Often violations of the fund-raising laws are subject to criminal penalties.
-All locations engaging in fund-raising must follow all applicable laws and regulations.220.127.116.11 Capital CampaignsA capital campaign is designed to raise significant funds for a restricted purpose such as
+Registration or licensing is required for certain activities such as retaining outside assistance in conducting a capital campaign or running a bingo game or a casino night.
+Often violations of the fundraising laws are subject to criminal penalties.
+All locations engaging in fundraising must follow all applicable laws and regulations.
+The California Attorney General's website provides helpful guidance, including a comprehensive Guide for Charities.188.8.131.52 Capital CampaignsA capital campaign is designed to raise significant funds for a restricted purpose such as

 real estate acquisition, or other major projects.
 Prior to beginning a capital campaign, locations and any archdiocesan department shall notify and obtain approval from the moderator of the curia, the

-Office of the Chief Financial Officer, and the regional bishop.
-Locations and any archdiocesan department may retain a consultant to assist in determining the feasibility of conducting a fund-raising campaign.
+Office of Financial Services, and the regional bishop.
+Locations and any archdiocesan department may retain a consultant to assist in determining the feasibility of conducting a fundraising campaign.
 Locations and any archdiocesan department must ensure that the consultant is registered with the State of California and that the contract meets state regulations.
-Locations and any archdiocesan department must submit all fund-raising counsel contracts to the
+Locations and any archdiocesan department must submit all fundraising counsel contracts to the

 Office of the Legal Counsel for review.
 Locations and any archdiocesan department, after consultation with the

 Office of Financial Services, may employ individuals to prepare a feasibility study and conduct capital campaigns as part of their staff, provided that the individual hired is directly involved in soliciting funds.For building or

 construction projects, the process begins many months or years before the campaign.
 The process starts when locations and any archdiocesan department begin conceptual planning or feasibility studies for a proposed project or master plan.
 Locations and any archdiocesan department shall:

 Notify and obtain approval from the regional bishop, moderator of the curia, and the